10.6 — Explicit type conversion (casting) and static_cast

 For advanced readers

-When casting to a non-aggregate class type, static cast uses direct initialization, which will consider explicit constructors.
+Since static_cast uses direct initialization, any explicit constructors of the target class type will be considered when initializing the temporary object to be returned.
 We discuss explicit constructors in lesson 14.16 -- Converting constructors and the explicit keyword.

 Using static_cast to make narrowing conversions explicit